Special Purpose Programs

 In addition to meeting the eligibility criteria, Schools will need to follow the prescribed ‘pathway to an eligible project’ to ensure all required documentation is developed to support their application.

-The Pathway involves four key phases: conducting a Sustainability Audit to identify improvement opportunities, developing a detailed solution (project scope) using the Sustainability Model Code, obtaining competitive market quotations to ensure cost-effectiveness, and finally completing and submitting an application.
+The Pathway involves four key phases: conducting a Sustainability Audit to identify improvement opportunities, developing a detailed solution (project scope) using the Sustainability Model Code, obtaining competitive market quotations, and finally completing and submitting an application.

 Following these phases, schools can develop eligible projects that align with the objectives of the Sustainability Special Purpose Funding Round.
 This structured approach ensures well-designed projects deliver quality, value-for-money outcomes with tangible sustainability benefits.